Lhourquin/cs50/README.md

 ## Week 0 (current)

-Started the 2 august of 2024
+Started the 2 August of 2024, Finished the 6 August 2024

 - [x] Computer science, numeral system (unary and binary)
 - [X] ASCII